Having the conversation

 Balancing your desire for being honest and open about what's happened, with your loved one’s need for privacy, may be difficult.
-It is generally desirable for the person recovering from the gambling addiction to continue being totally open about their gambling and finances with family and maybe close friends.
-But this needn’t apply to everyone in their lives.
-On the other hand, it’s probably a good idea for gambling friends to know what has happened, so that they can assist your loved one in avoiding gambling venues, and understand if your loved one needs some space.
+But it is necessary that the person continues to be open about their gambling and finances with family and/or close friends.
+It is especially ideal for gambling friends to know what has happened.
+This way they can help your loved one avoid gambling venues and give them some space.

 Who decides who we tell?

-Importantly, you might be tempted to tell people about your family member or friend’s gambling problem, on their behalf.
-In general, though, it is desirable for the person with the gambling issue to decide for themselves who they tell about it.
+You might be tempted to tell people about your loved one's gambling problem, on their behalf.
+In general, it is better for the person to decide for themselves who they tell.
 This is not always possible though, particularly if they are in denial.
-If you feel that you need to tell others about your loved one’s gambling, it’s important to consider the benefits of doing so with the potential consequences, which could include damaging trust and communication with your family member or friend.
+If you feel that you really need to tell others, it’s important to consider the benefits with the potential consequences.
+These could include damaging the trust and communication you have with your loved one.